-I did end up going back to Lake Garda two more times and have now visited Lake Como twice.
+Since this post I’ve visited both Garda and Lake Como a few times.
 We already have plans to go again this year and have had serious chats about buying a vacation/rental home there.

 Did you know?
 Lake Como is about 29 miles long and is as wide as 2.5 miles across in some areas.